Sachidananda Kangovi: Achievements

 Kangovi designed and developed a test facility called 'Base Flow Facility' to study the effect of exhaust flows from rocket engines and jet engines on thrust as well as control surface effectiveness and this facility has been designated as one of the world's most exceptional and one-of-a -kind testing facilities by the National Aerospace Laboratory.
 At Comcast as Design Lead and Distinguished Engineer, Kangovi spearheaded a team of designers to develop the Service Linked Multi-State (SLIMS) System, a critical part of Telecommunication provisioning and customer activation system.
 His work on Service Linked Multi-State (SLIMS) earned him several US and global patents.
 As a Senior Enterprise Architect at AT&T, Kangovi worked on the end-to-end solution architecture of OSS/BSS system for the MEF standard-based External Network-to-Network Interface (ENNI) project, an AT&T initiative called Velocity IP (VIP) and Fiber Broadband Services (FBS).
-While at AT&T, he authored a reference book titled Peering Carrier Ethernet Networks published by Elsevier in 2017.
+While at AT&T, he authored a reference book titled Peering Carrier Ethernet Networks published by Elsevier in 2017, which has since been recognised by the Book Authority as "One of the best bandwidth books of all time".
 His another book The Law of Disorder is being cited by many researchers in their theses/papers.